Jessica Reed

-Wedding Cake is an indica-dominant hybrid cannabis strain with 18-27% THC, known for its vanilla aroma and relaxed and happy effects.
-It’s a popular choice for anxiety, stress, depression.
+Wedding Cake is a hybrid cannabis strain with 25-28% THC and caryophyllene-dominant terpenes, known for its vanilla flavor profile and relaxed and happy effects.
+Commonly chosen by those managing anxiety, stress, depression.

 Quick Facts: Wedding Cake